Skip to content

 Tuck Woodstock

-Tuck Woodstock has been writing and editing content for Travel Portland since 2014.
+Tuck Woodstock wrote and edited content for Travel Portland from 2014–2020.
 Read More

 Whether you’re a lifelong rafter or have yet to touch an oar, Oregon’s rivers offer plenty of whitewater adventures.
 You’ll conquer rapids, spot wildlife and experience nature in a new way at these spots for whitewater rafting near Portland.